Robo3D/Robo-iOS-Beta/README.md

 #### Flash disk image

 1. Search 'Terminal' in the upper right corner of your desktop search function
-2. Once terminal is open type df -h
+2. Once terminal is open type **df -h**
 		This will bring up a list all of the drives that are on your system
 3. Insert the sd card back into your computer
-4. Again, type in df -h
+4. Again, type in **df -h**
 	You should see a list of the drives on your system but also one more drive that is your sd card (example name of my sd card is 		disk1s1, but yours could be something with a different name)
-5. Type in diskutil unmount /dev/disk1s1 (disk1s1 is the name of my sd card but yours could be different so replace disk1s1 with the 		name of your sd card that you saw in the last step)
+5. Type in **diskutil unmount /dev/disk1s1** (disk1s1 is the name of my sd card but yours could be different so replace disk1s1 with the 		name of your sd card that you saw in the last step)
 6. From here on out, replace the name of your sd card with rdisk1 (this means put an r in front of disk, and take off the s1 at the end) 	this will make sense in the next step)
-7. Type in dd bs=4M status=progress if=~/desktop/imagename.img of=/dev/rdisk1 (replace /desktop/imagename.img with the path of where 		your image is saved (I saved mine to the desktop), and replace disk1s1 with the new name rdisk1)
+7. Type in **dd bs=4M status=progress if=~/desktop/imagename.img of=/dev/rdisk1** (replace /desktop/imagename.img with the path of where 		your image is saved (I saved mine to the desktop), and replace disk1s1 with the new name rdisk1)

 #####Or

-Download PiWriter from here, https://sourceforge.net/projects/piwriter/files/PiWriter-2.x/ and write the image to your sd from the application.
-Tutorial video found here, https://youtu.be/PIvNxprbDhQ
+Download PiWriter from here https://sourceforge.net/projects/piwriter/files/PiWriter-2.x/ and write the image to your sd from the application.
+Tutorial video found here https://youtu.be/PIvNxprbDhQ